On this page...

 Entries to the 2019 Australian Museum Eureka Prizes are now closed.

-Finalists will be announced in late July.
+Finalists will be announced on Wednesday 31 July.

 About Eureka Prizes